 Lucy joined Kerry Taylor Auctions in September 2010 and is a graduate of the London College of Fashion with a Master’s degree in the History and Culture of Fashion.

 Lucy celebrates ten years working for KTA in 2020, and during that decade she has assisted with a wide range of high-profile and historic auctions, which include the sale of items from the wardrobes of Princess Diana, Björk, Amy Winehouse, Olivia de Havilland, Winston Churchill and Joanna Lumley, to name but a few.
-Lucy ensures the smooth running of our auctions at all stages by assisting with valuations and cataloguing and by acting as an auctioneer on sale days alongside Kerry.
+Lucy ensures the smooth running of our auctions at all stages, conducts valuations, catalogues the sales and acts as auctioneer on sale days alongside Kerry.
 She also manages our highly-skilled support team, curates our pre-sale exhibitions and masterminds our social media presence.